juju/docs/src/en/getting-started-jaas.md

 ## Create and deploy a model

-Press the green + button on the page to add a charm or bundle to your model.
+Press the green + button on the page to start building your model.

 ![juju_jaas_main](./media/juju_jaas_main.png)